blab/cartography/docs/cartography.md

 In this approach, the embedding obeys a certain ground truth, where a subset of expert-reviewed strains are labeled, and that data trains the parameters of the embedding.
 The rest of the unlabeled data would then be projected into this new environment, which has been proven to greatly improve both the accuracy and usefulness of the visualizations.
 The limitation to this approach is the time and computational work required for researchers to create an expert approved dataset diverse enough for a strong semi-supervised learning approach.

-There are many other directions to further test the scope and applicability of these embeddings.
-One such direction is a cross-validation test, where a threshold of Euclidean distance between relationships is trained on a population from the past, and tested on a population of the same disease from some years later.
-This could potentially determine the embedding's abilities to understand future trends in present populations.
-Another future direction for this research would be finding parameters for the embeddings that work best across viruses.
-This research found parameters within influenza that we inferred would work across the rest of the analysis for consistency.
-If these parameters, once calibrated for the best results across all the viruses consistently returned similar values, could mean there is a set of parameters that works best for evolutionary data.
-This calibration would be useful when defining a Euclidean threshold between outliers and normal strains in order to quickly find outliers within a population.
-As it is common practice to run flu builds all the way through, view them, and find a handful of outliers that should now be excluded from the analysis, this research could potentially be used as an upstream tool to flag potential outliers before building a tree to potentially save scientists hours of work in outlier detection.

 Our recommendations for algorithm choices are influenced by the many factors that make up a population.
 For a population with smaller genomes and very few missing bases, PCA and t-SNE work best for defining clades and conveying useful information.